zayed528/EmployeeManagementSystem/README.md

 # Employee Management System
 A full-stack web application built with .NET Core (C#) for the backend and HTML/CSS/JavaScript for the frontend.
-It uses ADO.NET (not Entity Framework) for database connectivity, Select2 for dropdown UI, and DataTables for employee listing
+It uses ADO.NET (not Entity Framework) for database connectivity, Select2 for dropdown UI, and DataTables for employee listing.